Getting started modelling in RiskScape

 Have a basic understanding of geospatial data and risk analysis.

-Have a GIS application (e.g. QGIS) installed that you can use to view shapefile and GeoTIFF files.
+Have GIS software (e.g. QGIS) installed that you can use to view shapefile and GeoTIFF files.

 The aim of this tutorial is to simply highlight a few worked examples of using RiskScape for risk modelling in a real world scenario.